 Native American and Pacific Islander Club (NAPI)

 Our club promotes and advocates greater awareness and presence of Native Americans and Pacific Islanders at Sierra College.
 We meet weekly each semester with the goal of exposing members to cultural, educational and social opportunities.
 We hold the Annual Sierra College Big Time and Indigenous Peoples’ Days Events, participate in community activities, attend conferences and offer educational presentations.
 Additionally, we invite artists, activists and scholars from the Native American community to speak at our campus.
+Learn more about NAPI and other clubs.

 Student Clubs